In light of the far-reaching changes of power relations within the EU, the left requires new strategies. An analysis.

 2. The Greens could win, because they seem most trustworthy and competent when it comes to dealing with questions of the future.
 This concerns climate issues but also issues of digitalisation – in particular, the critique of the copyright law with the possibility of installing upload filters, a topic that was discussed and negotiated on both national and European levels.
 It also concerns the protection of the environment such as the handling of glyphosate.
 Regarding all these topics the Greens were accessible and capable of dialogue at the European level, especially so in France, Germany and the Netherlands.
 In doing so, the Greens could use their openness for new topics, their image of being an advocate for the protection of the environment and the climate.
 Certainly, the left also had the protection of the environment and the climate on their agenda, to be seen, among others, in the Climate Manifesto of GUE/NGL published shortly before the elections.
 But it was much too short-term in order for the left to be considered a credible advocate for this topic.
 The election platform of the EL mentioned the topic without developing it any further.
 The ideas of the LFI election programme did not on time become part of a European left discourse on the environment and the climate.

 3. A European left must stand for a social and ecological agenda and transformation.
 In doing so, we must, however, not adopt concepts developed by others.
 We must develop independently our agenda and do so together with social movements, initiatives and other civil society actors and feed work done previously into an inner process of discussion among the left.
 However, this requires new and open spaces for broadest possible left discourses and alliances.
-The social question will be one particularly significant aspect in this.
-However, it was not sufficiently visible in the election campaign wherein its concrete practical value lay of the left for European politics.
+The social question will be here of special significance.
+During the election campaign, however, one could not see the actual practical value of the left regarding this topic area.

 In view of this result, the left not only has to accept our obvious defeat, but we also have to ask ourselves what the reasons were for this defeat.
 There are no simple answers.
 It is not the case that one of clearly identifiable strategies or type of party of the radical left has lost, but all.
 The only exceptions which deserve to be studied closer are the Portuguese Left Bloc and the Walloon Workers’ Party (PTB).
 Notably, parties that have lost are Podemos, La France Insoumise, DIE LINKE, Syriza and KSČM.
 The background to these concrete examples of defeat are completely different political conditions, varying concrete national conflict situations and political cultures of different organisations.
 However, the question that needs to be answered is if there are any common structural and strategic causes, i.e., if we need new forms of strategic cooperation towards the development of a joint European strategy and agenda.
 The majority of the left has been conducting national campaigns for these European elections, which must be seen against the background of their relative strength on the national vis-à-vis their weakness on the European level.
 But only very few have won anything that way.
 That is how the European Left is losing its practical value.